Harry J. W. Belvin

-Harry James Watson "Jimmy" Belvin (1900 -1986) was an educator and served as an Oklahoma State Representative and Senator.
+Harry James Watson "Jimmy" Belvin (1900–1986) was a Choctaw educator and politician who served as an Oklahoma State Representative and Senator.
 He was the first elected principal chief of any of the Five Civilized Tribes in the 20th century, and the longest serving principal chief of the Choctaw Nation of Oklahoma.
 He saw his tribe through termination, restoration, and a rebirth of Native Pride.
 He was a polarizing leader, seen by some as a semi-dictator who held onto the office of principal chief and used his power to advocate for complete assimilation into the dominant society, suppressing Choctaw traditions, language and ceremonial practices as undesirable remnants of an unrefined history.
 To others, he was a well-liked, populist leader, who went door-to-door talking with tribe members, informing them on issues, and trying to develop the means the alleviate the poverty and unemployment they faced.

 Early life

-Jimmy Belvin was born in Boswell Choctaw County, Indian Territory on December 11, 1900 to Watson J. and Mabel Powers Belvin.
-He was a direct descendant of the original Belvins who were forced over the Trail of Tears from Mississippi to Indian Territory.
+Jimmy Belvin was born in Boswell, Choctaw County, Indian Territory on December 11, 1900 to Watson J. and Mabel Powers Belvin.
+He was a direct descendant of the original Belvins who were forced over the Trail of Tears from the Choctaw homeland in Mississippi to Indian Territory.
 He attended school in Boswell and graduated from Southeastern Teachers College with a Bachelor of Science degree, going on to earn a Master's of Education at the University of Oklahoma which he completed in 1941.

 Belvin taught school at Mayhew, Bryan County and in Choctaw County from 1923 until 1939.
 In 1941 he was elected Bryan County Superintendent of Public Instruction, a position he held until 1952.
 He then began operating a Hereford cattle ranch in Bryan and Choctaw counties.

 After his first successful election to the Oklahoma legislature in 1955, Belvin served three terms in the Oklahoma State House of Representatives representing Bryan County.
 In 1960, he was elected as an Oklahoma State Senator.